rbertolusso/intubate/README.md

 The aim is to continue adding interfaces to most methodologies used in data science or other disciplines.

+`intubate` core depends only on `base`, `stats`, and `utils` libraries.
+To keep it as lean as
+possible, and to be able to continue to include more interfaces without bloating your machine, starting from version 0.99.3 `intubate` **will not** install the packages that contain the functions that are interfaced. *You will need to install them yourself*, and load the corresponding libraries before using them in your pipelines.
+This also applies to `magrittr` (in case you want to use `intubate` without pipelines).

+Then, if you are only interested in a given field, say: bio-statistics, bio-informatics, environmetrics, econometrics, finance, machine learning, meta-analysis, pharmacokinetics, phylogenetics, psychometrics, social sciences, surveys, survival analysis,
+..., you will not have to install *all* the packages for which interfaces are provided if you intend to use only a subset of them.
+You only need to install the subset of packages you intend to use (which are probably already installed in your machine).

+Also, there are cases where some packages are in conflict if loaded simultaneously, leading to a segmentation fault (for example, kernlab functions fail when testing the whole examples provided with `intubate`, but not when testing kernlab only examples in a clean environment.
+I ignore which is/are the other(s) package(s) conflicting with it.
+The only thing I know is that the package name is alphabetically ordered prior to kernlab)

 I make no personal judgement (mostly due to personal ignorance) about the merit of any interfaced function.
 I have used only a subset of what is provided, and I am happy to include others,